 What is the origin of Chicago's distinctive wooden fire escapes?
 Are they actually effective during fires?

 As part of a special collaboration with a University of Chicago course called “Buildings as Evidence,” Lee and fellow classmates Jonathan Katz, Maura Connors, and Hannah Loftus helped Curious City find answers.
-Along the way, we learned how economics sometimes overrules logic, and there’s a bit of irony here, too: These wooden porches actually make buildings and residents safer.
+Along the way, we learned how economics sometimes overrules logic, and there’s a bit of irony here, too: While not technically "fire escapes," these wooden porches are meant to keep residents safer from fire.

 For more than a century, Chicago’s building code has demanded two means of egress (i.e., multiple exits) on typical two- and three-flat buildings, a fact that City of Chicago regulation and code reviewer Bob Fahlstrom confirmed after looking through the city’s code library.
 He said as early as 1906 (the farthest back he could view), the building code stated that every two or three-flat apartment (also called “tenements” at that time) required either a fire escape or two separate stairs: one staircase located at the front of the building and another at the back.